burlykins/Disable-Windows-10-Telemetry/# How To Disable Telemetry in Windows 10.md

 ## **Cutting Out Microsoft Completely**

-This method for removing Microsoft's telemetry efforts is by far the easiest, as well as the most absolute way to ensure your data stays out of Microsoft's hands.
+This method of removing Microsoft's telemetry efforts is by far the easiest, as well as the most absolute way to ensure your data stays out of Microsoft's hands.

 First, navigate to [Ubuntu.com](https://ubuntu.com/) then select the "Downloads" drop down icon located at the top of the page's header.